newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

             self._is_injective = True

         def correlation(self, T):
+            """
-            "Implement here the user-defined correlation."
+            Implement here the user-defined correlation by overriding the original method in the class PropertyInterface.
+            """
             return 11400 - 1.2*T

-  .. note:: It is mandatory to call the method implementing the function ``correlation``.
+  .. note:: It is mandatory to override the method with the function ``correlation``.

   Provided that the execution is performed in :code:`<execution_dir>`, one can check the correct implementation as follows: